 More than 180 students took time Thursday to speak with representatives from 25 health-care organizations from both sides of the border at the Nursing Career Fair in the CAW Student Centre’s Alumni Auditorium.
 The event was jointly hosted by the Office of Career Development and Experiential Learning (CDEL), a unit of the Office of Experiential Learning, and the Faculty of Nursing.

 “The nursing fair not only connects aspiring students with invaluable opportunities, but it also fosters meaningful partnerships between academia and healthcare employers by getting them on campus and exposing them to the exceptional student talent UWindsor has to offer,” said CDEL manager Krista Kelly.

-Krista Kelly, manager of career development and experiential learning, said her office helped prepare students in advance of Friday’s fair by hosting nursing-focused events including workshops and resumé critiques, ensuring students put their best foot forward.
+Kelly said her office helped prepare students in advance of Thursday’s fair by hosting nursing-focused resumé pop-up workshops, ensuring students put their best foot forward.

 Third-year nursing student Victoria Funmilayo said the fair was an exciting and eye-opening experience.